*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 The alternative to Vivitrol® would be to replace a potent opiate with a less potent one.
 For example, it is recommended by a few physicians that the process of removing a dependency on heroin is to switch to a less potent and dangerous opiate, such as methadone or Suboxone®.
 While this is certainly one way of dealing with a potentially deadly opiate dependency, people feel that they are simply switching one opiate-dependency for another.

 The majority of people who have become dependent upon an opiate-based painkiller wish their lives to be free of opiates altogether.
-This is why our medical team at Advanced Rapid Detox recommends a rapid opiate detox process followed by close management through the use of the FDA Approved Vivitrol® injections.
+This is why our medical team at Advanced Rapid Detox recommends a rapid opiate detox process followed by close management through the use of either FDA Approved medication — Naltrexone daily oral tablets, or the monthly Vivitrol® injection.
 We feel it’s better for your body to be free from the influences of opiates altogether, and virtually every single one of our satisfied patients agree with us.

-An injection of Vivitrol® will give you the help you need to deal with any cravings you may encounter following your successful detoxification from your opiate addiction.
-The effects will last all month, allowing you to focus on putting your life back together free from the grips of opiate addiction.
+An injection of Vivitrol® (or the daily oral Naltrexone tablet) will give you the help you need to deal with any cravings you may encounter following your successful detoxification from your opiate addiction.
+Allowing you to focus on putting your life back together free from the grips of opiate addiction.

-Vivitrol® injections are covered by most Insurance Plans
+Vivitrol® injections and Naltrexone tablets are covered by most Insurance Plans

-Vivitrol® is covered by Medicaid and most insurances.
-Advanced Rapid Detox upon discharge our Vivitrol® coordinator will help you find a doctor in your area.
-Vivitrol® is an important tool used to help you overcome your dependence, cravings, and break the cycle of addiction.
+Vivitrol® (and Naltrexone tablets) are covered by Medicaid and most insurances.
+Both of these medications are an important tool used to help you overcome your dependence, cravings, and break the cycle of addiction.

 Now for some Good News!